 We have been asked to refrain from physical contact to prevent COVID-19 spreading further.
 This means suspending customs like hongi or harirū alongside kissing, hugging and other forms of close contact.

-We are at Level 2: Reduce.
+We are at Level 1: Prepare.
 There is a risk of community transmission in NZ.

 We are currently working across Waves 3 and 4 of the Pandemic.
 This involves transitioning from a medical and clinical focus to a social and employment one.

 Contact your GP if you think you need to be tested.
-Tests are currently operated through pathlab via GP referral.
+Tests are currently operated through pathlab via GP referral or check out the dates we are operating on our testing page.

 Like the common flu, COVID-19 spreads from person to person — through coughing, sneezing and conversations.